magento/devdocs/src/cloud/project/privatelink-service.md

    -  **Customer** approves the connection request from Magento to complete the setup.

-   -  **Customer** [verifies the connection](#test-privatelink-connection) from the Magento VPC.
+   -  **Customer** [verifies the connection](#test-vpc-endpoint-service-connection) from the Magento VPC.

-## Test the PrivateLink connection
+## Test VPC endpoint service connection

-You can use the Telnet application to test the PrivateLink connection to VPC endpoint services.
+You can use the Telnet application to test the connection to the VPC endpoint service.

 {:.bs-callout-tip}
 For help installing and using Telnet, see [Telnet How-To][] in the Telnet documentation.